skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 Java is way too opinionated and verbose, Python is slow, but pretty decent for small-to-mid sized tasks.
 R is very domain specific.

 ## What ticks you off about Haxe, if anything?
-Lack of feature?
-Something else?

 Nothing really.
-My main complaint has always been the lack of good tutorials and documentation, but that's all been addressed now imho.
+My main complaint has always been the lack of good tutorials and documentation, but that's all been addressed now IMHO.

 ## What compiler targets do you use?
 And if you use more than one, for what reason?